AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46519-product-count-categorylist-graphql-query-returns-zero-anchor-categories.md

 # ACSD-46519: [!UICONTROL product_count] in [!UICONTROL categoryList] [!DNL GraphQL] query returns 0 for anchor categories

-The ACSD-46519 patch solves the issue where the [!UICONTROL product_count] in [!UICONTROL categoryList] [!DNL Graphql] query returns 0 for anchor categories.
+The ACSD-46519 patch solves the issue where the [!UICONTROL product_count] in [!UICONTROL categoryList] [!DNL GraphQL] query returns 0 for anchor categories.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.23 is installed.
 The patch ID is ACSD-46519.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions